About This Drug

 - Severe infections, including viral, bacterial and fungal, which can be life-threatening

 - Changes in your central nervous system can happen.
 The central nervous system is made up of your brain and spinal cord.
 You could feel extreme tiredness, agitation, confusion, hallucinations (see or hear things that are not there), have trouble understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness or lack of strength to your arms, legs, face, or body, seizures or coma.
 If you start to have any of these symptoms let your doctor know right away.

 - Changes in your heart function and risk for heart attack

 - Abnormal bleeding – symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds or any other unusual bleeding.

 - Risk of developing a hole in your stomach, small and/or large intestine and/or an abnormal opening in stomach, intestine or esophagus (fistula).
-Symptoms of a fistula may be: severe abdominal pain or difficulty swallowing.
+Symptoms of a fistula may be severe abdominal pain or difficulty swallowing.
 This can rarely be life-threatening.